Pop-Up Exhibitions

 Organizer: Claudia Wilburn

-Participating Artists: Nancy Ariza, Irena Keckes, Tatiana Potts, Sam Roper, Marco Sanchez, Jordan Schwab & Patrick Bulas, Olivia Smith, Claudia Wilburn
+Participating Artists: Nancy Ariza, Irena Keckes, Ana Gaby Perez, Tatiana Potts, Sam Roper, Marco Sanchez, Jordan Schwab & Patrick Bulas, Olivia Smith, Claudia Wilburn

 As an organization of printmakers, many of us have either organized or participated in a steamroller printing event.
 More often than not, there is an exhibition tied to the event, but then, these large-scale relief prints (likely on muslin) don’t often see the light of day outside of our personal studios.